AdobeDocs/commerce-admin.en/help/stores-purchase/vat.md

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **Create New Account Options** section.

-   In the following example, the general customer settings that are not related to VAT Validation are dimmed.
+   In the following example, the general customer settings that are not related to VAT Validation are dim.

    ![Create New Account Options](../configuration-reference/customers/assets/customer-configuration-create-new-account-options-vat.png)<!-- zoom -->